Sim-to-Lab-to-Real: Safe Reinforcement Learning with Shielding and Generalization Guarantees: Problem Formulation and Preliminaries

-The lower bound requires a prior policy distribution $P_0$ that is not trained using environments in $\envSet$.
-Maximizing the lower bound $\rewardFuncPolicy_{\PAC}$ can be viewed as maximizing the empirical reward $\rewardFuncPolicy_\envSet(P)$ along with a regularizer $C$ that prevents overfitting by penalizing the deviation of the posterior $P$ from the prior $P_0$.
-By fine-tuning $P_0$ in the Lab stage to $P$ and maximizing the bound, we can provide a generalization guarantee for the trained policies in new environments.
+Maximizing the lower bound $\rewardFuncPolicy_{\PAC}$ can be viewed as maximizing the empirical reward $\rewardFuncPolicy_\envSetPs(P)$ along with a regularizer $C$ that prevents overfitting by penalizing the deviation of the posterior $P$ from the prior $P_0$.
+By fine-tuning $P_0$ to $P$ and maximizing the bound in the Lab stage, we can provide a generalization guarantee for trained policies in unseen environments in the Real stage.

+\begin{remark} In exchange for assuming almost nothing about the environment distribution $\envDist$ and providing statistical guarantees that hold in arbitrarily \emph{high confidence} ($1-\delta$) instead of only in \emph{expectation} over sampled environments (e.g., conformal prediction \citep{shafer2008tutorial}), the PAC-Bayes framework requires at least a few hundred Lab environments ($N \geq 100$) to achieve reasonably tight generalization bounds.
+This requires substantial resources for training the policies in the Lab stage.
+In this work we use simulated environments for Lab training, but we envision that training in real environments is well scalable for industry practitioners with extensive training resources.
+Please refer to Sec.~\ref{sec:conclusion} for more discussion. \end{remark}